 When you're hurting, all the rational answers and solutions don't mean much.
 You just want your world to stop shaking.

-The emotional tsunami is relentless, in the aftermath of a pathological relationship.
+The emotional tsunami is relentless.
 One wave after another – shock waves.
 That's how it feels… like these waves of deep grief keep washing over you.

 But there is a way out.
 We can choose love.
 We can choose life.
 We can worship in the warfare.
 We can praise all through the dark night.
 We can dance with Him under the moon.
 These aren't just words; I lived it.

 All I know is that we're not so much escaping our abusers, as we are rising up to live an ascended life.
 It's not pain that is the enemy; in fact, pain can be a gift.